Preservation of Loewy Diagrams Under Exact Functors: Preliminaries

 \subsection{Loewy Diagrams}

 Recall that a series of an object $M \in \mcC$ is a strictly increasing family of subobjects ordered by inclusion:

 The successive quotients of such a series are the quotients $M_1/M_0, M_2/M_1,...,M/M_{n-1}$ or $M_0/M_1,...,M_{n-1}/M_n$ and the integer $n$ is called the length of the series. \begin{definition} A Loewy series for $M \in \mcC$ is a series of minimal length amongst those series which have semisimple successive quotients. \end{definition} Given an object $M \in \mcC$, the socle of $M$, $\mathrm{Soc}(M)$ is the largest semisimple subobject of $M$.
 That is, the direct sum of all simple subobjects of $M$.
-The radical of $M$, $\mathrm{Rad}(M)$ is the smallest subobject such that the quotient $M/\mathrm{Rad}(M)$ is semisimple.
+The radical of $M$, $\mathrm{Rad}(M)$, is the intersection of all maximal subobjects of $M$.
 There are two standard examples of Loewy series called the \textit{socle} and \textit{radical} series of $M \in \mcC$.
 The \textit{radical} series of $M \in \mcC$

 is defined inductively with $\rad_0(M)=M$ and $\rad_k(M)=\mathrm{Rad}(\rad_{k-1}(M))$.
 The \textit{socle} series of $M \in \mcC$

 is defined inductively by $\soc_1(M)=\Soc(M)$ and letting $\soc_k(M)$ be the unique subobject of $M$ such that